-||Visit One-Stop Student Services to get your admissions, records, or financial aid questions answered.
-One-Stop can assist with questions about grants, loans, and work study as well as the status of any scholarships you may be receiving.
-The One-Stop web page is also a great source of information.
-There, you will be able to find a comprehensive listing of scholarships available at UNF using the financial aid drop-down menu.
+||Visit One-Stop Student Services to get your admissions, records or financial aid questions answered.
+One-Stop can assist with questions about grants, loans and work study.
+You may email email@example.com to check the status of any scholarships you may be receiving.

-||Admissions Scholarships: Admissions scholarships are typically merit-based and offered to students entering UNF for the first time only.
-They include awards such as the prestigious Presidential Scholarship, transfer scholarships, and more.
-The Presidential Scholarship is awarded on a funds-available basis.
+||Admissions Scholarships: Admissions scholarships are typically merit-based and offered only to students entering UNF for the first time.
+They include awards such as the prestigious Presidential Scholarship, transfer scholarships and more.
+These scholarships are awarded on a funds-available basis.
 For further information, please contact firstname.lastname@example.org.

-||Before your junior year at UNF, you may want to find out if there are any departmental scholarships, waivers, or fellowships offered by each of UNF's 5 colleges.
+||Before your junior year at UNF, you may want to find out if there are any departmental scholarships, waivers or fellowships offered by each of UNF's 5 colleges.

 ||FSAIC can help answer your questions about need-based federal student aid and the application process for the Free Application for Federal Student Aid (FAFSA).
-Their hotline is 1-800-4-FED-AID (1-800-433-3243 or TTY 1-800-730-8913).
+Their hotline is 1-800-4-FED-AID (1-800-433-3243).
 You may also apply online at no cost by filing a FAFSA or by visiting the US Department of Education's website.
 Having the FAFSA on file with UNF is vital to our ability to offer student aid and/or scholarships.
 Most federal student aid is awarded based on financial need rather than scholastic achievement.
 Most grants, for instance, are geared toward low-income students.
-You do not need to show financial need to receive certain federal loans, however.
+You do not, however, need to show financial need to receive certain federal loans.